airen95/Fashion_Classification/README.md

 # I. Overview:
 ##### Based on provided train_data.csv contains imageas url_link and labels, building model that can classify what type of cloth in the picture.
+##### This is my very first hand-on project which I managed to do alone till ends without asking for help from friends or teacher.
+Appreciated this opportunity so much.
 # II.
 Approach:
 #### 1. Extract image and label from csv file.
 #### 2. Get annotation for image on [Roboflow](https://roboflow.com) or you can find dataset which already annotated on [Deepfashion](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html) website.